datapointchris/ichrisbirch/deploy/README.md

 # Deploy the project in professional fashion

 ## Dev

 **`Dev`** assumes MacOS and homebrew installations **`HOST:`** 0.0.0.0
 **`APP PORT:`** 4000
 **`API PORT:`** 4200

 ## Test

 **`Test`** assumes Ubuntu and apt installations **`HOST:`** 0.0.0.0
 **`APP PORT:`** 4000
 **`API PORT:`** 4200

 ## Prod

 **`Prod`** assumes Ubuntu and apt installations **`HOST:`** ichrisbirch.com
 **`APP PORT:`** 8000
 **`API PORT:`** 8200
 Number of workers is 1 for each in supervisor conf files because of small EC2 instance

-TODO: This is not right
-Probably encrypt and decrypt them all
 1. Decrypt or copy environment file
  `scp -i ~/.ssh/apps.pem .prod.env ubuntu@$ICHRISBIRCH_IP:/var/www/ichrisbirch/`

-TODO: This does not work on Ubuntu
 2. Install the project
 `poetry install --without dev`
 Note: if there is pyscopg2 error about gcc: